Chittaranjan Giri

-Chittaranjan Giri (born 10 June 1965) is an Indian actor, who is most known for his award-winning and internationally acclaimed film The Man Beyond the Bridge (2009, Paltadacho Munis) which won in the competition category at Toronto International Film Festival.
+Chittaranjan Giri (born 10 June 1965) is an Indian actor, who is known for The Man Beyond the Bridge which won in the competition category at Toronto International Film Festival.

 Early life and education

 Chittranjan Giri was born on 10 June 1969 in Varanasi, Uttar Pradesh.
 After completing elementary education and education, he went to the National School of Drama in 1993 to receive bachelor's degree and mastery of Dramatology.